New Orleans Nike Tennis Camp

 Daily Program Schedule

-Tulane University tennis courts are under renovations for summer 2014.
-Nike Tennis Campers will play at the City Park Pepsi Tennis Center which features 16 hard and 10 clay courts and a clubhouse with a pro shop, restrooms, showers, and a meeting room.
+2018: New Orleans Nike Tennis campers will play at Tulane University at the City Park Pepsi Tennis Center which features 16 hard and 10 clay courts and a clubhouse with a pro shop, restrooms, showers, and a meeting room.
 The facility is located at 5900 Marconi Blvd between I-610 and Harrison Avenue.

 A detailed camper registration packet containing check in location, health/release forms, emergency contact info, and a list of things to bring will be emailed to all registered campers in the Spring.
 Our health and release forms do not require a doctor's signature and they will be collected on the first day of camp.